Manhattan Municipal Building: Site

 Prior to the Municipal Building's construction, several streets passed through the building site, which had been located at the south end of the Five Points neighborhood.
 New Chambers Street continued east through the center of the building, while the west-east Reade Street continued eastward through what is now the building's northern edge.
 City Hall Place (now Cardinal Hayes Place) originated at the intersection of Chambers and Centre Streets, crossing southwest–northeast through the building site.
 The area to the south of the Municipal Building was once known as Tryon Row, a one-block east–west street between Centre Street and Park Row.
 The Municipal Building's site was occupied by buildings including the old headquarters of the New Yorker Staats-Zeitung.
 Immediately to the south were two elevated railway stations: the Park Row Terminal of the Brooklyn Rapid Transit Company (closed 1944) and the City Hall station of the Interborough Rapid Transit Company (closed 1953).

 After the Municipal Building was finished, New Chambers Street ran through the building's central archway.
 Park Row bounded the building to the southeast and Duane Street abutted it to the northeast.
 Park Row was rerouted in the mid-20th century, and New Chambers and Duane Streets were closed in 1971 as part of the construction of 1 Police Plaza.
 These streets subsequently became part of a pedestrian plaza surrounding the Municipal Building and 1 Police Plaza.

 Architecture

 William M. Kendall of the architectural firm McKim, Mead & White designed the Municipal Building.
 Two of the firm's other partners, Burt L. Fenner and Teunis J. van der Bent, were tasked with leading construction, while the city's Department of Bridges supervised the project.
-Alexander Johnson was chief engineer, Purdy and Henderson were consulting engineers, and the Thompson–Starrett Company was the general contractor.
+Alexander Johnson was chief engineer, and Purdy and Henderson were consulting engineers.
+In addition, the Thompson–Starrett Company was the general contractor.
 The Mount Waldo Construction Company provided the granite, while Robert Wetherill & Co. installed the original elevators.
 The foundations were dug by the Foundation Company.
+The building's architectural style, influential in the civic construction of other American cities, has been "variously described as Roman Imperial, Italian Renaissance, French Renaissance, or Beaux-Arts", according to architectural writers Sarah Landau and Carl W. Condit.
+Its construction marked the end of the City Beautiful movement in New York.